Eating disorders, disordered eating, and body-image concerns are more common than we realize

 I have ten years of practice as a therapist working with individuals facing multiple life challenges.
 One commonality that many of my clients, and I, have is a history or constant battle with body image and disordered eating.
 I am passionate about helping individuals break free from eating disorders, oppressive beliefs, and fatphobia.
 I am a Health at Every Size (HAES) Practitioner.
 I hope to support you in reaching that freedom.
 You deserve that freedom.

 You might not be sure if this is right for you

 What if I am not ready for treatment?

 My therapist once shared this wisdom with me, "we are all attached to our symptoms."
-To a certain extent, symptoms and disorders can give a sense of comfort.
+To a certain extent, symptoms and disorders can provide comfort.
 I tend to think of it as "uncomfortable comfort."
 You know you are suffering, yet this is what you know.
-As you examine your readiness, reflect on your answer to these questions: How are you really feeling on a day-to-day basis?
+As you examine your readiness, reflect on your answer to these questions: How are you feeling daily?
 How do you describe your relationship with your body and food?
 How would you respond if someone you loved and cared about felt the way you are feeling and wondered if they were ready for treatment?